ssempax1/Statistical-Calculator/References/Outline.md

 Addition :The addition is taking two or more numbers and adding them together, that is, it is the total sum of 2 or more numbers.
 A + B : 2 + 2 = 4 Sum

-subtraction : Is taking one number away from another that is the difference.
+Subtraction : Is taking one number away from another that is the difference.
 A - B  : 2 - 1 = 1 Difference

 Multiplication :  IS an increase in the number or amount of something.
 A * B  : 2 * 2 = 4 Product